lucapisciotta/calibre/README.md

 ```
 docker run -d \
     --name=calibre \
+    -e ADMIN_PASSWORD=yourpassword  \  # Optional, you need to add it only if you want to change the default password in the example database.
+    -e ENABLE_AUTH=true  \  # Optional, you need to add it only if you need the authentication
     -e TZ=Europe/Rome \
     -p 8085:8085 \
     -v /path/to/calibre/library:/books \
+    -v /path/to/your/users/database:/srv/calibre/users.sqlite \  # Optional, you need to add it only if you want to pass your custom users database
     --restart unless-stopped \
     lucapisciotta/calibre
 ```